 Individual service members are now filing lawsuits against 3M to seek financial recovery for the damages they suffered from defects in the earplugs 3M did not report to the military.
-If you or a loved one suffers hearing loss or tinnitus after using the 3M Combat Arms Earplugs, you deserve the chance to fight for a fair settlement.
-Below is everything you need to know about eligibility to participate in the lawsuit.
+If you or a loved one suffers hearing loss or tinnitus after using the 3M Combat Arms Earplugs, then you too deserve the chance to fight for a fair settlement.

 The $9.1 million settlement with 3M resolved allegations that the company sold (or caused to be sold) defective earplugs to the Defense Logistics Agency.
 This is a violation of the False Claims Act, which was set in place to combat fraud against the government.